evhub/coconut/DOCS.md

--h, --help            show this help message and exit -v, --version         print coconut and python version information -s, --strict          enforce code cleanliness standards -r, --run             run the compiled source instead of writing it -i, --interact        force the interpreter to start (otherwise starts if no other command is given) -d, --debug           enable debug output (0 is off, no arg defaults to 1, max is 2) -c, --code            run a line of coconut passed in as a string --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)
+-h, --help            show this help message and exit -v, --version         print coconut and python version information -s, --strict          enforce code cleanliness standards -r, --run             run the compiled source (disables writing if no dest is given) -p, --print           print the compiled source (disables writing if no dest is given) -i, --interact        force the interpreter to start (otherwise starts if no other command is given) -q, --quiet           suppress all printed output
+-d, --debug           enable debug output (0 is off, no arg defaults to 1, max is 2) -c, --code            run a line of coconut passed in as a string --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)